Skip to Main Content

 (Shakespeare, 1623/2009)

-Note: ca. is an abbreviation for circa and is used to indicate an approximation of the publication date when not known.
-BCE is an abbreviation for before the common era that should be used for dates before C.E (common error).
-It is not necessary to include CE for common era dates.
+Note: "ca." is an abbreviation for "circa" and is used to indicate an approximate publication date.
+"B.C.E." stands for "before the common era."
+It is not necessary to include "C.E." for common era dates.

 Omitting the Year in Repeated Narrative Citations

-Parenthetical in-text citations should always include both author and date.
+• Parenthetical in-text citations should include both the author and date.

-The first citation in each paragraph should include the author and date even if the same source was cited in a previous paragraph.
+• The first citation of a work in each paragraph must include the author and date, even if the same source was cited in a previous paragraph.

-If multiple sources written by the same author are cited within a paragraph include the author and year in each citation to avoid confusion.
+• If multiple works by the same author are cited within a paragraph (e.g., Smith, 2019; Smith, 2021), include the year in every citation to avoid confusion.

 Personal Communication